NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Warcaller's Chime of Restoration.md

 **Bulk** L; **Size** med
 **Usage** held-in-one-hand

 This chime's carvings depict blooming flowers.
-When activated, it creates a small aura of healing in a 5-foot emanation.
+When activated, it creates a small aura of healing in a @Template\[emanation|distance:5\].
 Creatures in the aura gain fast healing 15.
 This aura remains active for 3 rounds.
 This chime can be used once per week.

 *Source: Pathfinder #170: Spoken on the Song Wind* *OGL*